Lawrence therapist Susan Kraus delves into how being an anti-masker is more criminal than just simply selfish.

 Ask Aroog is a monthly advice column for University of Kansas students to ask columnist Aroog Khaliq for advice on love, life and relationships.
-This week, Aroog writes about looking for the right one, even when you can't seem to find them.
-Loving yourself for who you are right now is what is truly important.
+This week, Aroog addresses how to avoid hopelessness during a pandemic and unrest.